dummy-ilh/MINE/ML/Google_glossary.md

 The three thick arrows show the inference path.

 See Decision trees in the Decision Forests course for more information.

-information gain
-#df
-#Metric

-In decision forests, the difference between a node's entropy and the weighted (by number of examples) sum of the entropy of its children nodes.
-A node's entropy is the entropy of the examples in that node.

-For example, consider the following entropy values:

-    entropy of parent node = 0.6
-    entropy of one child node with 16 relevant examples = 0.2 entropy of another child node with 24 relevant examples = 0.1

-So 40% of the examples are in one child node and 60% are in the other child node.
-Therefore:

-    weighted entropy sum of child nodes = (0.4 * 0.2) + (0.6 * 0.1) = 0.14

-So, the information gain is:

-    information gain = entropy of parent node - weighted entropy sum of child nodes information gain = 0.6 - 0.14 = 0.46

-Most splitters seek to create conditions that maximize information gain.

 in-group bias
 #responsible